-6.2 Selection of the Tentatively Selected Plan
+6.2 Tentatively Selected Plan (May 2018)

-Based on the evaluation of the structural and nonstructural alternatives (Table 11), the Alternative 10b affords the greatest net benefits.
-The Tentatively Selected Plan (TSP) is comprised of nonstructural measures in the 10%-chance event floodplain upstream of Route 46 along with a diversion culvert, channel modification and levees/floodwalls.
+The Tentatively Selected Plan (TSP) is comprised of nonstructural measures in the ten percent floodplain upstream of Route 46 along with a diversion culvert, associated weirs, channel modification, and levees/floodwalls.
 The diversion culvert is 1,500 feet long and would be constructed between the Peckman and Passaic Rivers.
 It would divert floodwaters from the Peckman River to the Passaic River during and after storms.
 The diversion culvert inlet at the Peckman River would consist of a weir that would limit flow and create a pool near the inlet.
-Channel modifications in the Peckman River near the diversion culvert opening, and levees and/or floodwalls downstream of the ponding weir to the Route 46 bridge would be built.
-Additionally, approximately 3,000 feet of levees and/or floodwalls would be built in the lower reach of Great Notch Brook to its confluence with the Peckman River.
+Channel modifications in the Peckman River near the diversion culvert opening, and levees and/or floodwalls downstream of the ponding weir to the Route 46 Bridge would be built.
 The plan includes nonstructural measures to structures within the 10 percent event floodplain.